When seedlings die off at a very early stage in life, chances are it’s due to a fungus in the soil.

 Avoid overwatering.
 It’s the most important factor.

-- Make sure there’s lots of drainage under the seedlings.
-Ideally, nursery pots and such shouldn’t rest directly in the water collector.
+• Make sure there’s lots of drainage under the seedlings.
+Ideally, nursery pots shouldn’t sit in the water collector.
 Place gravel or mesh wire to hold them above water level.

-- Increase air moisture around the seedlings, not in the soil.
+• Increase air moisture around seedlings, not soil.
 Use moist clay pebbles as an easy solution.

-- Add in a few hydrogel crystals to the soil mix.
-These will absorb excess water and release it when needed.
+• Add in hydrogel crystals to the soil mix.
+These absorb and release excess water when needed.

 Outdoors, if the weather is very wet for days, protect seedlings from rain with a tarpaulin or piece of plastic hung above the growing bed.